If you experience difficulty paying your bill:

 - contact our Council Tax department immediately - don't wait until we send you a reminder

-We'll check whether you're getting all the council tax discounts and exemptions you're entitled to.
+- we can check whether you're getting all the council tax discounts and exemptions you're entitled to

-If you get behind with your council tax payments we send a reminder letter to let you know how much you need to pay to bring your account up to date.
+If you get behind with your council tax payments, we'll send a reminder letter to let you know how much you need to pay to bring your account up to date.

-We will only issue up to 2 reminder letters in each financial year.
-Any further late payments will lead to your account being subject to the recovery process.
+We only issue up to 2 reminder letters in each financial year - any further late payments will lead to our Council Tax recovery process being used.

-If you don't pay, or fail to make future payments on time:
+If you don't pay, or fail to make future Council Tax payments on time:

-- you'll lose the right to pay by instalments
+- you lose the right to pay by instalments

-- we'll take action through the Magistrates Court to obtain a liability order against you
+- we take action through the Magistrates Court to obtain a liability order against you

-- all costs associated with issuing a summons and obtaining a liability order will be added to your bill
+- costs associated with issuing a summons and obtaining a liability order are added to your bill

 If you've recently received a court summons for council tax arrears: